-Paul C. Hiltz serves as interim chief executive officer of Mercy Medical Center.
+Paul C. Hiltz serves as president and CEO of Mercy Medical Center.
 Prior to this position, Mr. Hiltz was part of Mercy Health (formerly Catholic Health Partners) in Cincinnati, Ohio, serving in multiple capacities, including president and chief executive officer of Mercy Hospital – Mt.
 Airy, president and chief executive officer of Springfield Region, and most recently senior advisor.
 Hiltz was responsible for implementing and heading Mercy Health’s Accountable Care Organization, Mercy Health Select.

 Mr. Hiltz began his career in hospital administration in 1983 as the director of marketing for Good Samaritan Medical Center in Zanesville, Ohio.
 He holds a bachelor of science in marketing and communication arts and a master of health and hospital administration from Xavier University in Cincinnati.